-The Railroad Retirement Board maintains a record of all covered railroad service and creditable earnings after 1936.
+The RRB maintains a record of all covered railroad service and creditable earnings after 1936.
 The information is recorded under the employee's social security account number used by the employer to report service and compensation to the RRB.

 Each year, employees in the industry receive a Certificate of Service Months and Compensation (Form BA-6) from the RRB.
 This statement is important because it provides both a current and cumulative record of an employee's railroad service and compensation.
 It includes deemed service months, separation allowances, and severance payments as well as miscellaneous compensation, such as taxable sickness payments.
 It also includes the cumulative amounts of railroad retirement payroll taxes paid by the employee over and above social security equivalent payroll taxes, and reflects creditable military service, if the service has previously been reported to the RRB.
-The BA-6 form should be carefully reviewed to make sure that it is correct.
-Employees can also view their individual railroad retirement records of service months and compensation online via the Benefit Online Services section of the RRB's website at www.rrb.gov.
-This feature, called View Service & Compensation History, is available only to employees with RRB online accounts.
+Employees are encouraged to carefully review Form BA-6 for accuracy upon receipt.

-Each year, employees in the industry receive a Certificate of Service Months and Compensation(Form BA-6) from the RRB which provides both a current and cumulative record of an employee's railroad service and compensation.
+Each year, employees in the industry receive a Certificate of Service Months and Compensation (Form BA-6) from the RRB which provides both a current and cumulative record of an employee's railroad service and compensation.